IndigoDomotics/alexa-hue-bridge/README.md

 ![Plugin Configuration](doc-images/config_plugin.png)

-The only configuration options for the plugin are to set monitoring and debugging options - not normally required.
+There are two configuration options for the plugin:

+* ** Log Discovery **

+    If you tick this box, then the Alexa-Hue Bridge will log discovery requests from Alexa to the Event Log, showing all devices published.
+This can result in a lot of log entries!
+So now you can see what discovered devices are being sent to Alexa

+    Note: see the Discovery section later for a description of how this works.

+* ** Debugging  **

+    This is not normally required but may be helpful to resolve any error situations.

+    When this is ticked, it reveals further debugging options.

-These options in the Plugins’ config menu will help control the amount of debugging information that’s shown in the Event Log window.
+    These further options help control the amount of debugging information that’s shown in the Event Log window.
 This information will help track down any issues that you may experience using the plugin.
 We recommend only turning on debugging if you’re asked to by someone trying to help with a specific issue.
 Some of the debugging options are particularly chatty and will spew a lot of information so that one should really only be enabled when specifically asked.

 Managing Devices
 ----------------